Venthe/gitea-helm-chart/README.md

 Updates of sub-charts will be incorporated into the Gitea chart as they are released.
 The reasoning behind this is that new users of the chart will start with the most recent sub-chart dependency versions.

-If you want to stay on an older appVersion of a sub-chart dependency (e.g. PostgreSQL), you need to override the image tag in your `values.yaml` file.
+**Note** If you want to stay on an older appVersion of a sub-chart dependency (e.g. PostgreSQL), you need to override the image tag in your `values.yaml` file.
 In fact, we recommend to do so right from the start to be independent of major sub-chart dependency changes as they are released.
-There is no need to update to every new PostgreSQL major version - you can happily skip some and do a larger update every few years.
+There is no need to update to every new PostgreSQL major version - you can happily skip some and do larger updates when you are ready for them.

 We recommend to use a rolling tag like `:<majorVersion>-debian-11` to incorporate minor and patch updates for the respective major version as they are released.
 Alternatively you can also use a versioning helper tool like [renovate](https://github.com/renovatebot/renovate).